-- Assembly of the SHARI PiHat (52Pi/Pi4B case) kit requires standard throughhole soldering of three through-hole connectors (40 pin Pi GPIO, 2 pin right angle JST and 2 conductor pin header for the fan).
+- Assembly of the SHARI PiHat (52Pi/Pi5 case) kit requires standard through-hole soldering of two through-hole connectors (40 pin Pi GPIO and 2 pin right angle JST).
 The SA818 embedded radio module is surface mounted using castellated holes soldered to very large solder pads on the PCB. (we will install the SA818 module for you for a \$5 increase in price).
 The board has footprints for vertical and edge mount SMA connectors, but they are not used.
-The U.FL connector which is used is already installed on the board. - The builder also must solder two small wires to test point pads on the Raspberry Pi4B.
+The U.FL connector which is used is already installed on the board. - The builder also must solder two small wires to test point pads on the Raspberry Pi5.